ulmewix/wifi-fallback-portal/README.md

 # wifi-fallback-portal

+This program is primarily designed for the Raspberry Pi Zero 2 W. Its purpose is to simplify initial access to the device and prevent losing connectivity once it is deployed.

 **Important note:** I am not a professional developer.
 I have only basic Linux and scripting knowledge.
 This project was created with a lot of help from AI tools (OpenAI / ChatGPT and Cursor).
 It’s shared as-is, mainly for personal use and learning.

 What it does (quickly)